awsdocs/aws-codepipeline-user-guide/doc_source/getting-started-codepipeline.md

 ## Step 3: Use an IAM managed policy to assign CodePipeline permissions to the IAM user<a name="assign-permissions"></a>

 You must give the IAM user permissions to interact with CodePipeline\.
-The quickest way to do this is to apply the `AWSCodePipelineFullAccess` managed policy to the IAM user\.
+The quickest way to do this is to apply the `AWSCodePipeline_FullAccess` managed policy to the IAM user\.

 **Note**
-The `AWSCodePipelineFullAccess` policy includes permissions that allow the console user to pass an IAM role to CodePipeline or other AWS services\.
+The `AWSCodePipeline_FullAccess` policy includes permissions that allow the console user to pass an IAM role to CodePipeline or other AWS services\.
 This allows the service to assume the role and perform actions on your behalf\.
 When you attach the policy to a user, role, or group, the `iam:PassRole` permissions are applied\.
 Make sure the policy is only applied to trusted users\.
 When users with these permissions use the console to create or edit a pipeline, the following choices are available:
 Create a CodePipeline service role or choose an existing one and pass the role to CodePipeline Might choose to create a CloudWatch Events rule for change detection and pass the CloudWatch Events service role to CloudWatch Events
 For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html)\.